 At Roswell Park, 2019 was another year of progress in our fight against cancer as we celebrated every victory made toward new cures.
 We continue to set the bar high as a member of an elite group of cancer centers.
 This year the National Cancer Institute renewed Roswell Park's designation as a comprehensive cancer center – a distinction we have held for more than 45 years.
-We were also ranked 14th out of nearly 900 hospitals in U.S. News & World Report’s list of Best Hospitals for Cancer, and were proud to be named one of America's Best Employers for Diversity by Forbes.

 This year brought us tremendous growth, and we are forever grateful to our community supporters and donors who make our work possible.
 We launched the Roswell Park Care Network, which unites healthcare providers across New York — from Buffalo to Long Island and into Pennsylvania — all committed to reducing the burden of cancer and improving access to the services of our region's only comprehensive cancer center.

 During it all, here on the Cancer Talk Blog, our doctors and specialists shared preventive tips for living healthy, cancer-free lifestyles and practical tips for those living with and after cancer, as we continued to be captivated by the inspiring stories of our patients and survivors.